-The Company is obligated under premises leases to pay rents as follows:
+The Company is obligated under premises leases and surface rights agreements to make payments as follows:

 ACCOUNTING POLICIES AND CRITICAL ACCOUNTING ESTIMATES

 Disclosure and use of critical accounting estimates

 The preparation of the consolidated financial statements in accordance with IFRS requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the reporting period.
 These estimates are reviewed periodically, and as adjustments become necessary they are reported in earnings in the period in which they become known.